DNP Admission Requirements

 - Three versions of TOEFL: Paper-based Test (minimum score 550), Computer-based (minimum score 213), and Internet/web-based (minimum score 80).

 - Applicant must provide photocopy of immigration documentation showing “legal immigration status” (e.g., “Green Card”).

 Part 7: Fees

-NursingCAS fees are $65 for DNP.
-After acceptance, students are required to submit a $75 Application Processing Fee and a $200 Guaranteed Enrollment Deposit (GED).
-The GED, a non-refundable fee due within 30 days of acceptance, is held in escrow and applied to the students first term of study.
-The GED for DNP Nurse Anesthesia students is $1500.
+NursingCAS fees are $65 to apply for DNP admission.
+After acceptance, students are required to submit a $75 Application Processing Fee and a Guaranteed Enrollment Deposit (GED).
+The GED is a non-refundable fee due within 30 days of acceptance, is held in escrow and applied to the student’s first term of study.
+The GED for DNP Nurse Anesthesia students is $1,500.
 The GED for all other DNP students is $200.

 Jamie Overton, M.A.Ed.

 Director of Student Affairs

 Memphis, TN 38163